-Clarke Caton Hintz The arrangement and number of homes, buildings and roads depicted on the plans are substantially consistent with a conceptual design that was developed in cooperation with the Township prior to the formal submission of the application.
+The arrangement and number of homes, buildings and roads depicted on the plans are substantially consistent with a conceptual design that was developed in cooperation with the Township prior to the formal submission of the application.

-- 1.2.
-EVSE Parking Requirement Has not Been Met.
-The plan does not provide the required number of EVSE parking spaces required by ordinance and State law.
-As such, the applicant is unable to receive preliminary site plan approval unless the plan is revised to include the necessary EVSE parking spaces.
-As this is a State requirement, the Board is unable to grant relief for the lack of EVSE spaces. - 1.3.
+- 1.3.
+EVSE Parking Requirement Has Been Met.
+The plan has been revised to include six (6) EVSE parking spaces, one (1) of which is barrier-free.
+This meets the requirement established by Statute for multifamily development.
+(There is no EVSE requirement for the proposed townhomes.) - 1.4.
 The subject property is composed of vacant lots containing two weathered, paved parking lots.
 There is an area of mounded soil that has been stockpiled and is covered with grass and vegetation.
 A large portion of the property is vegetated with various successional species of shrubs and trees, indicating previous disturbance of the upland areas.
 Fox Brook runs along the southeast boundary of the property, with associated wetlands located within the property's wooded landscape.